 “If our hopes of building a better and safer world are to become more than wishful thinking, we will need the engagement of volunteers more than ever.”Kofi Annan

-As far as I know, there is no college degree that leads to this kind of work.
-I personally have a liberal arts BA and majored in Medieval English history, and a master’s degree in Library Science.
-And yet, here I am with not a Computer Science degree in sight, helping collaborations that span the world do good things.
+As far as I know, no single college degree that leads to this kind of work.
+I personally have a liberal arts BA and majored in Medieval English history from Agnes Scott College, and a master’s degree in Library Science from UNC-Chapel Hill.
+And yet, here I am with no Computer Science degree in sight, helping collaborations that span the world do good things.

-The transformation from studying the Tudor monarchy and the Dewey Decimal system to working in the wonderful world of technical collaborations had a few more steps, of course, but the transition to independent contractor could not have been done as well or as easily without the time I spent volunteering with interesting groups.
+The transformation from studying the Dewey Decimal system to working in the wonderful world of technical collaborations had a few more steps, of course.
+That said, I could not have transitioned to freelancing as easily without the time I spent volunteering with interesting groups.
 If you’re thinking about how to make a big jump from one style of work to another, volunteering your time to build your street cred is a great way to go.

 I’m always happy to talk more about this.
 If you have other ideas for how people with non-traditional skills might engage in Internet technology, please post your ideas on LinkedIn, Twitter, or wherever you have your online conversations!

 (This post was originally published in August 2019; I’ve polished it up a bit for reposting in May 2020)